-4.1.8.4 Event Log and Marine Mammal Sighting Form Field Descriptions
+4.1.8.4 Sighting Form Field Descriptions

 - 1. PAGE NUMBERING: This is for paperwork filing purposes.
-Number the front and back of all double-sided forms.
+Number front and back of all double-sided forms.
 The pages are numbered by permit sample with forms in order as they are listed in the Table of Contents.
 If this form is not associated with an observed permit sample, then the pages should be put in order of date and time. - 2.
-YEAR: Pre-filled with 2013. - 3.
+YEAR: Pre-filled with 2012. - 3.
 MONTH: Record the month (MM) when the trip ended. - 4.
 DAY: Record the calendar day when this sighting /event or sequence of sightings/events occurred (DD). - 5.
 PERMIT SAMPLE IDENTIFICATION NUMBER: Record the unique three character Observer Identifier combined with the three digit Permit Sample Identification Number consecutively numbered trips for this year of the primary observer (ex: G01001).
 Dash (-) if not associated with a trip.
 If you are a secondary observer, start a new Form.
-Add your unique three character Observer Identifier to the end of the permit sample identification number on all the forms previously completed by the primary observer and on any new forms you complete. (ex: G01001G12) - 6.
+Add your unique three character Observer Identifier to the end of the permit sample identification number on all the forms previously completed by the primary observer and on any new forms you complete. - 6.
 EVENT NUMBER: This number is used to associate the start ("begin") of a haul, set, soak or transit watch with the conclusion of that same watch, as well as with any on-watch sightings or fishing activity events during that watch.
 Start with "1" for the first watch of the trip and record the same event number for all events that occur during that watch (begin/end watch events, on-watch marine mammal sighting, specified fishing activities, other).
 Note: You must record an "end watch" event before beginning a new watch.
 Continue to number watch events and other off-watch events sequentially within a trip.
-If you are a secondary observer, you will continue numbering events where the primary observer left off.